-Copayment: The insured pays 20% of hospitalization costs and 30% to 60% of outpatient care, depending on the type of facility.
-The maximum paid by each patient is 2,000,000 to 4,000,000 won a year, depending on income.
+Copayment: The insured pays 20% of hospitalization costs and 30% to 50% of outpatient care, depending on the type of facility.
+The maximum paid by each patient is 2,000,000 to 4,000,000 won, depending on income.

-Long-term care: In-home services include visits, bathing, nursing, day and night care, short-term respite care, and functional aids.
+Long-term care: In-home services include visits, bathing, nursing, day and night care, short term respite care, and welfare equipment service.
 Institutional care includes care given in licensed nursing homes, retirement homes, licensed residential establishments, and other long-term care facilities.